Steven-Meredith/Sinsational/README.md

 - Add more juice such as particles
 - Only have the basic songs down (the ones from first sem)
 - Sloth greyboxed
-- Need to implement health Icon
-- Need to start gluttony
-- Need to fix the bug of getting/glitching ontop on the wall
+- Gluttony greyboxed and the level is skinned with textures
-- Need to implement everything sloth wise
+- Need to implement sloth game end